 What's it like to be a Commonwealth student?
 The answer comes in a myriad of moments: Diligently planning a Model U.N. conference.
 Running along the Esplanade.
 Coffee and conversation with your advisor.
 Making breakfast—for 200 people—before the sun rises at Hancock.
-Along the way, the faculty guidance and support is a constant.
+Along the way, the faculty guidance and support is a constant in our close-knit community.
 And the memories last a lifetime.

 A Day in the Life

 Every day, Commonwealth’s character reveals itself as students ask questions, joke with each other and with teachers, and take on the topics and concerns that are foremost on their minds.
 An intense curiosity coupled with a sense of humor are apparent in all their school activities—organized and unplanned, academic and extracurricular.

 In our small yet richly varied community, generosity and respect guide how we treat each other.
 We enjoy being together; students cluster in lobbies, nooks, and corners all over the building to talk before school and between classes.
 During daily “recess,” the entire school gathers for a mid-morning snack, announcements, and even an occasional skit.
 We carve out time to connect as we celebrate recent performances, sports victories, and birthdays.

 Many students get to school early.
 They’ve come on foot, or via bicycle, train, bus, subway, or car, and are eager to get started with their day.
 They sit on the floor in a cozy alcove in the lobby, or migrate to the library, a classroom, or a studio.
 Some find teachers and talk before class.